 Many know the dangers of being close to an 18-wheeler on the road.
-The blind spots and the size of semi trucks alone are enough to make anyone leery about driving close to one.
-Driving is dangerous as it is with reckless and distracted individuals; when semi trucks are thrown into the mix, the level of danger rises and one has to be extremely aware of their surroundings.
+The blind spots and the size of semi-trucks alone are enough to make anyone leery about driving close to one.
+Driving is dangerous as it is with reckless and distracted individuals; when semi-trucks are thrown into the mix, the level of danger rises and one has to be extremely aware of their surroundings.

 It is reported by the National Transportation Safety Board that an estimated 30 to 40 percent of large truck accidents are a result of driver fatigue.
 Even though federal regulations allow a trucker to drive for a maximum of 11 hours only after having ten hours off duty, most truckers will keep going.
 This is especially dangerous.
-Studies show that even driving after the eighth hour increases chances of a big rig accident dramatically.
+Studies show that even driving after the eighth hour increases the chances of a big rig accident dramatically.
 For example, in January of 2006, a tragic truck crash killed seven children.
 After some investigation, it was believed that the trucker had been driving 34 hours straight, except for a short nap.

 Arizona truck accidents happen all too often.
-Many people are injured and killed each year due to semi trucks and their fatigued drivers.
+Many people are injured and killed each year due to semi-trucks and their fatigued drivers.

-The Law Offices of Nathan Hogle is located in Mesa, Arizona, and handles cases throughout Maricopa County, including Gilbert, Chandler, Phoenix, Queen Creek, Tempe, Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, Ahwatukee, Apache Junction, Anthem, Glendale, El Mirage, Tolleson, Goodyear, Avondale, Litchfield Park, Peoria, Surprise, Sun City and Buckeye.
+Hogle Injury Law is located in Mesa, Arizona, and handles cases throughout Maricopa County, including Gilbert, Chandler, Phoenix, Queen Creek, Tempe, Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, Ahwatukee, Apache Junction, Anthem, Glendale, El Mirage, Tolleson, Goodyear, Avondale, Litchfield Park, Peoria, Surprise, Sun City and Buckeye.